Archive for: Art. 1 ARNR

 August 10th, 2010, Tomasz Rychlicki

-This is the continuation of a story decribed in “Trade mark law, case VI SA/Wa 2284/08” that concerned HERITAGE FILMS trade mark.
+This is the continuation of a story decribed in “Trade mark law, case VI SA/Wa 2284/08” that concerned the trade mark HERITAGE FILMS.
 The Supreme Administrative Court in its judgment of 10 August 2010 case file II GSK 746/09 dismissed the cassation complaint brought by Zygmunt Piotrowski.
 The SAC held inter alia that the provisions of the TMA or the IPL do not provide in the course of the litigation proceedings lead by the Polish Patent Office, for the possibility to control the legality of the administrative proceedings that concerned the registration of a given trade mark.
 The legality of a decision granting the right of protection should be challenged in different proceedings.

 Heritage